 The changing audit regulatory environment has a clear effect on the quality of audit and assurance work.
-Given this, Grant Thornton member firms maintain an open and constructive relationship with their national regulators, consistent with our global policy of embracing external oversight, along with our support of balanced public reporting of external inspection programs including with ASIC, CA ANZ and Public Company Accounting Oversight Board (PCAOB).
+Given this, Grant Thornton member firms maintain an open and constructive relationship with their national regulators, consistent with our global policy of embracing external oversight, along with our support of balanced public reporting of external inspection programs.